mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 - **start** Clicking this button starts communication with the server
 - **stop** Clicking this button stops communication with the server
 - **showColorTable** Clicking this brings up the ColorTable window.
 See below for details
+- **plpt3d** Clicking on this brings up 3d image window.
+See bwlow for details.
 - **channelName** This is the name of the channel that provides the NTNDArray.
 When in stopped mode a new channel name can be specified.